As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The strange things without explanation create a lot of superstitions and fun around.
 Here we will describe some of them.

 Sailing stones gather a lot of fun facts around.
 There was a theory that explained the rock movements by aliens.
-Another fact is that scientists who gave us an explanation of the movement of rocks said that is the most boring experiment ever, as they were forced to wait two years before any results.
+Another fact is that scientists who gave us an explanation of the movement of rocks said that it was the most boring experiment ever, as they were forced to wait two years before any results.

-Another interesting fact is that you can simulate the similar movement of rocks even at home the same way as it did Ralph Lorenz, a planetary scientist.
+Another interesting fact is that you can simulate the similar movement of rocks even at home in the same way as it did Ralph Lorenz, a planetary scientist.